thevik/todo/README.md

 -- one click on the todo to make it mark as completed -- double click to delete the todo

-your all todo will be wooped (removed) when refreshed, I dont got a database although you can use ``` localStorage.getItem('todos') ``` to view the last todo you saved
+your all todo will be woooped (removed) when refreshed, I dont got a database although you can use ``` localStorage.getItem('todos') ``` to view the last todo you saved